MatiasVL/switchfully-version-control-git/20-programming-advanced-java/10-exceptions/20-exceptions-combined/src/main/java/codelab06/README.md

 > There are two sample files available, they're located in the `src/main/resources` folder, under pakcage `codelab06`.
 The `resources` folder is the standard folder (by convention) for storing resources (such as files, images,...)

+- After successfully running the ReaderApplication, add the following line to the `main method`:
+    - `myFileReader.read("NON_EXISTING_FILE.txt");`
+- Rerun the code.
+What type of exception was thrown?
+Is it caught?

 ## Some additional theory